 After Tiller, which premiered at this year’s Sundance Film Festival, opens Friday in Los Angeles and Toronto.
 (The L.A. premiere is hosted by Women’s Reproductive Rights Assistance Project and will include a discussion with the filmmakers.)
 Ms. spoke with filmmakers Martha Shane and Lana Wilson about late-term abortions and the making of the documentary.

-Ms. Blog: Why did you decide to take on such a difficult and polarizing topic?
+Ms. Blog: These days, abortion is the “scarlet letter” in Hollywood.
+Why did you decide to take on such a difficult and polarizing topic?